Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Method

-Let $c_k^{nm}[i]$ denote the set of all corresponding voxel indices obtained using Eq.~\ref{eq:corr}.
-Then, the attention is calculated as:
+Unlike the vanilla self-attention module in standard transformers~\cite{dosovitskiy2020image} that uses all tokens for the attention computation, which is inefficient for our task and may introduce noisy interactions with irrelevant features, potentially degrading performance.
+To overcome this, we compute the sparse voxel attention only among geometrically corresponding voxel locations using $\mathcal{C}_k^{nm}$.

-The updated feature volume $\bar{\bm{z}}_n$ is passed through 3D CNN blocks to downsample by a factor of $1/8$, which is finally reshaped into a vector and fed to a 2-layer MLP outputting the final prediction $\hat{y}_n$.
+Next, the updated feature volume $\bar{\bm{z}}_n$ is passed through 3D CNN blocks to downsample by a factor of $1/8$, which is finally reshaped into a vector and fed to a 2-layer MLP outputting the final prediction $\hat{y}_n$.
 The classification loss is calculated as: where $\ell_\text{bce}$ is the binary cross-entropy loss function.
-The total training loss of our framework is $\mathcal{L} = \mathcal{L}^{\text{bce}}+\lambda_p \mathcal{L}^r$, where $\lambda_p$ is a loss weight.
-We employ stage-wise training: first pretraining with only the reconstruction loss ($\mathcal{L}^r$), followed by end-to-end training with both losses.
+The total training loss of our framework is $\mathcal{L} = \mathcal{L}^{\text{bce}}+\mathcal{L}^r$.